Aegiq/lightworks/docs/source/index.rst

 Introduction
 ------------

 Lightworks is an open-source Python SDK, designed for the encoding of linear optic circuits for application in photonic quantum computing.
-It features a set of components which allow for the configuration of a target QPU to be defined, with powerful parametrisation and visualization tools for easy display and modification of created systems.
+It features a set of components which allow for the configuration of a target QPU to be defined, with powerful parametrisation and visualization tools for easy display and modification of created circuits.

 Structure
 ^^^^^^^^^

 The core import of Lightworks is the SDK, which contains the components required to build and define a job, such as the PhotonicCircuit & State objects.
 There is then a number of sub-packages included which offer different functionality, these are:

-* emulator : Enables local simulation of circuits, including the ability to implement complex photonic-specific error models.
+* emulator : Provides backends for local simulation of circuits, including the ability to implement complex photonic-specific error models.
-* qubit : For programming of qubit gates onto photonic circuits, also contains protocols for conversion of circuits from other languages.
+* qubit : For the programming of dual-rail encoded qubit gates onto photonic circuits, also contains protocols for conversion of circuits from other languages.
+* tomography : Routines for performing quantum tomography on a circuit.
 * interferometers : Replicates process of encoding a Lightworks circuit onto a QPU, and offers error modelling capability to examine the effect of errors within this.
-* tomography : Routines for performing quantum tomography on a circuit.

 Where To Begin
 --------------